meguminakao/IGCN/README.md

-# IGCN : Image-to-graph convolution network for 2D/3D shape reconstruction
+# IGCN : Image-to-graph convolutional network
-IGCN is designed as a generalized 2D/3D deformable mesh registration framework for shape reconstruction from a single-viewpoint projection image.
+IGCN is designed as a generalized learning framework of 2D/3D mesh deformable registration and alignment for shape reconstruction from a single-viewpoint projection image.

 # Examples